deltaepsilon/quiver-functions/README.md

 ***QuiverFunctions.mocks*** is a collection of useful mocks for testing Firebase Functions locally.
 See the code in ```/mocks``` to see how the objects are built.
 Check out ```/functions/lib/login.spec.js``` and ```/functions/lib/on-create.spec.js``` for example implementation.

 Developing Firebase Functions without a local testing environment is... a mistake.
 A huge mistake.
 It's basically impossible to develop effectively with a guess-and-check technique.
-Every call of ```firebase deploy --only functions``` takes at least a minute, and then the functions can take a while to warm up, so solving bugs by uploading new "fixed" functions can be a huge waste of time.
+Every call to ```firebase deploy --only functions``` takes at least a minute, and then the functions can take a while to warm up, so solving bugs by uploading new "fixed" functions can be a huge waste of time.
 Just write the tests.
 You'll be happier.
 Promise.

 ### QVF

-I found myself wanting to fire off the ***EnvironmentUtility*** functions directly from the command line, so I wrote a tiny CLI that's available with the command ```qvf``` for quiver-functions.
-It has three potential commands, and one flag.
+I found myself wanting to fire off the ***EnvironmentUtility*** functions directly from the command line, so I wrote a tiny CLI that's available with the command ```qvf``` (for quiver-functions).
+It has three commands and one flag.
 Here's the full example:

 ```
 $ qvf unset